rhythmictech/terraform-aws-alb-ecs-task/examples/ec2/README.md

-# Fargate Example
+# EC2 Example
-Creates a public ALB, ECS cluster, and example Fargate service.
-All you need to do is provide the `vpc_id` and the `subnet_ids`.
+Creates an ECS service with ALB listener on existing AWS infrastructure.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements